 What, if any, measures could we take to adapt to these changes?
 Possible adaptations can, in fact, be found on both the supply side and the demand side.

 Another possibility is the idea of tradable water access rights.
 This too has an analogy with climate change mitigation, since one approach that has been suggested for reducing carbon emissions is to allow individual companies limited numbers of permits for emitting and then letting them trade and sell them.
 The same thing could be done for rights to water resources.
-The idea behind this is that the efficiencies of the free market will, at least in principle, find the most cost efficient means of meeting water resource needs, since those with excess fresh water would be motivated to sell their valuable water rights to others willing to pay a premium for them.
+The idea behind this is that the efficiencies of the free market will, at least in principle, find the most cost-effective means of meeting water resource needs, since those with excess fresh water would be motivated to sell their valuable water rights to others willing to pay a premium for them.

 |Supply Side||Demand Side|

 |Prospecting and extraction of water||Improvement of water-use efficiency by recycling groundwater|

 |Increase of storage capacity by building reservoirs and dams||Reduction in water demand for irrigation by changing the cropping calendar, crop mix, irrigation method, and area planted|

 |Desalination of seawater (via reverse osmosis systems)||Reduction in water demand for irrigation by importing products|